 What is it?

 The High School Partnership Program (HSPP) is designed to allow students to take college classes while still in high school.
-The students may take up to 2 classes (8 credits maximum) on our MCC main campus at any time outside of their high school hours.
+The students may take up to two classes (eight credits maximum) on the MCC campus at any time outside of their high school hours.
 High School Partnership is only allowed during the fall and spring 15-week general fund semester.

 One Participating High School Contract is needed per year, to be signed by MCC and the superintendent/principal of the participating high school.

-We also have a printable packet available: Full HSPP Fall 2018 Packet
+We also have a printable packet available: Full HSPP Spring 2019 Packet

 Who is eligible?

 Students who are juniors or seniors that have a 3.0 GPA that attend a contracted high school are allowed to take courses through HSPP.

 Contracted high schools

 - Bloomfield High School